stdtabs/stdtabs.github.io/docs/example.create.a.tablature.from.scratch.md

 A working tablature with several tracks and measures
 ----------------------------------------------------

 We've seen how to create a basic tablature.
-It's time to see how to build a more complex tablature.
+It's time to build a more complex tablature.

-Let's fix the goals:
+Let's set our goals:
 - One song called 'My song with notes'
 - 2 tracks, one for a Piano and one for a Contrabass
 - 2 measures per track and one note per measure